bensondaled/pseyepy/README.md

 ----------------------
 ### About this package

 *pseyepy* is a lightweight, cross-platform, and open-source Python interface to the Playstation PS3Eye USB camera.
-It is a wrapper of a C API based heavily on the excellent [PS3EYEDriver project](https://github.com/inspirit/PS3EYEDriver).
+It is a wrapper of a C API that derives from the excellent [PS3EYEDriver project](https://github.com/inspirit/PS3EYEDriver).

 At this point, the dependencies for the project are: